 In its raw form, some argue that the macadamia is even more delicious and nutritious.
 Use it to add protein to soups and salads, or in desserts to add a wholesome crunch, or drizzle some macadamia nut oil on roasted vegetables.
 The possibilities are endless.

-Despite this “discovery," Aboriginal Australians had long been collecting and consuming the nutritious nut, which was an important part to their diet.
+Despite this “discovery," Aboriginal Australians had long been collecting and consuming the nutritious nut, which was an important part of their diet.
 The nut was eaten raw or roasted.
 Oil from the nut was often extracted and used for both medicinal purposes and cosmetic purposes as a base for face and body paints.

 The Macadamia, an evergreen tree, flourished in the sub-tropical regions of northern New South Wales and Queensland.
 The nut went by several names amongst the various indigenous tribes, including “Kindal-Kindal,” “Burrawang” and “Boombera.”
 The nut also became known by Europeans as “Bauple nut,” Bush nut,” and the “Queensland nut.”